Matanmoshes/Knowledge-Base/Terraform/Remote Backend for Terraform with S3 and DynamoDB for.md

-# Guide: Using Remote Backend for Terraform with S3 and DynamoDB for State Locking (with Terraform and AWS CLI options)
+# Guide: Using Remote Backend for Terraform with S3 and DynamoDB for State Locking

 ### Introduction